impress-org/support-manual/documentation/management.md

 # Managing Tasks for Docs

 The role of the Docs Project Manager is crucial to the success of our online documentation.
-This article describes the process and daily responsibilities this role has in managing all the tasks for online documentation maintainance and improvement.
+This article describes the process and daily responsibilities this role has in managing all the tasks for online documentation maintenance and improvement.

 Online Documentation is a never-ending and vast project that is ever-changing.
 The only way to ensure that work on docs is done in an efficient manner with no overlap between technicians is to manage the tasks in a transparent and central place.